appditto/pippin_nano_wallet/README.md

 Pippin uses a [yaml](https://yaml.org/) based configuration for everything else.

-All available options are in a sample file [here](https://github.com/appditto/pippin_nano_wallet/blob/master/sample.config.yaml)
+All available options are in a [sample file](./pippin/sample.config.yaml).

 You can override any default by creating a file called `~/PippinData/config.yaml` and choosing your own settings.